North Island surface volcanism: Coromandel Volcanic Zone

 The extinct Coromandel Volcanic Zone (CVZ) was a volcanic arc stretching from Great Barrier Island in the north, through the Coromandel Peninsula, to Tauranga and the southern Kaimai Ranges in the south.
 Activity began in the north around 18 million years ago, and was primarily andesitic until around 9–10 million years ago, when it changed to a bimodal basaltic/rhyolitic pattern.
 Eruptive centres gradually migrated southward, where they transitioned into early activity in the Taupō Volcanic Zone.
 Later activity in the CVZ and its interface with the Taupō Volcanic Zone is obscured by subsequent events and is not fully understood, but continued in the south until perhaps 1.5 million years ago in the Tauranga Volcanic Centre.
 Together with the extinct undersea Colville Ridge, the CVZ formed a precursor to the modern Taupō Volcanic Zone and Kermadec Ridge.

 Mayor Island / Tūhua

 Mayor Island / Tūhua is a peralkaline shield volcano with a caldera partly formed in a large eruption some 7000 years ago.
 It has exhibited many eruptive styles, and its last eruption may have occurred only 500–1000 years ago.
-The island's Maori name, Tuhua, refers to the obsidian they found on the island and prized for its sharp cutting edge.
+The island's Maori name, Tūhua, refers to the black obsidian, a volcanic glass created by the rapid cooling of silica-rich lava they found on the island and prized for its sharp cutting edge.
+The distinctive purple crystal mineral tuhualite (Na,K)Fe_{2}Si_{6}O_{15} has the island's volcano as its only known source.